smich73/demos/Azure ML and cognitive/Cognitive In Action - demo script.md

 2.Set language to  English GB  and  'Susan '

-3.Copy this text  "How many programmers does it take to change a light bulb?
-None.
-It's a hardware problem."
+3.Use sample text file for the customer (note punctuation,pauses)

-◦Note punctuations and pauses
+## SPEECH: Speaker Recognition

-### Bing Speech - Speaker Recogntiion > identification
+### Bing Speech - Presidents

-1. Use samples to show identification of presidents
+1. Use samples to show identification of presidents (audio 1 sample)

 ## LANGUAGE
 ### Spell Check API